DaveBackus/Data_Bootcamp/Markdown/bootcamp_duedates_mba.md

 **April 27**
 Nothing due; work on project.

 **May 4**
-Submit [Project] by email to db3@nyu.edu.
+Submit project by email to db3@nyu.edu.
 The subject line should be "bootcamp project mba".
 The file name should be your last names separated by dashes and a short title;  eg, something like *Jones-Smith-Zhang-India.ipynb*.
 See [Project Guide](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Documents/bootcamp_project.pdf) for additional information.

+A product of the #nyuecon Python Factory @ NYU Stern